ietf-wg-asdf/SDF/sdf.md

 The six main Class Name Keywords are discussed below.

-### sdfThing
+### sdfObject

-Things, the items listed in an `sdfThing` group, are one of the "atoms" of reusable semantics for model construction (together with `sdfObject`).
+Objects, the items listed in an `sdfObject` group, are the main "atom" of reusable semantics for model construction.
+It aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and
+OCF Resource Types {{OCF}}.

-An `sdfThing` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.
+An `sdfObject` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.

-However, in order to model more complex devices, `sdfThing` definitions also allow for nesting by including `sdfThing` and `sdfObject` definitions themselves.
+For the granularity of definition, `sdfObject` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
+For example, defining a light bulb using separate `sdfObject` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
+An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

-Optional qualities "minItems" and "maxItems" can be used to define `sdfThing`s as arrays.
+Optional qualities "minItems" and "maxItems" can be used to define sdfObjects as arrays.

 ### sdfProperty